jimmc414/document_intelligence/readme.md

-"A business is simply an idea to make other people's lives better."

-—Sir Richard Branson

----

 # Document Intelligence: Document Text Analysis and Artificial Intelligence Processing
 ### Description
 Document Intelligence is a document intelligence proof of concept that is designed to automatically process and analyze PDF files, emails and call recordings.
 It extracts relevant information, analyzes sentiment, clusters and categorizes documents based on similarity, and generates summaries.
 The information is used to automatically assign the correct account number to an external system.
 The project aims to automatically digest unstructured documents, such as phone calls and texts, and generate metadata indexes for the correct account in a remote system.
 The objective is for this process to occur end-to-end, from an unknown document to being correctly filed, without human intervention.